nathanmoon/sql-tutorial/README.md

 echo "host    all             all             localhost               md5" | sudo tee -a /etc/postgresql/9.3/main/pg_hba.conf sudo service postgresql reload
 ```

+or on Mac:

+install postgres with homebrew or from postgresapp.com

 Run this any time you want to populate data in the database, or re-populate:
 ```bash